semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

   - Create a *Kubernetes* cluster: select the latest version and choose one of the available regions.
 Name your cluster “semaphore-demo-cicd-kubernetes”.
   - Go to the *API* menu and generate a *Personal Access Token*.

-We have to store the DigitalOcean Access Token in secret:
+We have to store the DigitalOcean Access Token with a secret:

 1. Login to `semaphoreci.com`.
 2. On the main page, under *Configuration* select *Secrets* and click on the *Create New Secret* button.
 3. The name of the secret is “do-key”
-4. Add the following variables:
-      - `DO_ACCESS_TOKEN` set its value to your DigitalOcean access token.
+4. Add the `DO_ACCESS_TOKEN` variable and set its value with your personal token.
 5. Click on *Save changes*.

 Repeat the last steps to add the second secret, call it “dockerhub” and add the following variables: